Perlkonig/grav-plugin-webmention/README.md

   - `sender` is the module that detects external links in your own posts and notifies them of the link.

     - The `enabled` field lets you disable just this module.
 Note that this does *not* disable the CLI interface!
-You can still scan for and send webmentions manually via the CLI.
+You can still scan for and send webmention manually via the CLI.

       If set to `true`, however, then whenever a page is rebuilt (cache miss), the plugin checks the data file.
 If the page hasn't been processed before, or if the `\Grav\Common\Page\Page::modified()` timestamp is later than what plugin has recorded, the page will automatically be processed and the data file updated.